Hybrid Transfer in Deep Reinforcement Learning for Ads Allocation: Methodology

 \section{Methodology}

-We {will} introduce the Similarity-based Hybrid Transfer for Ads Allocation (SHTAA) in detail.
-Two main ideas {are}: i) using predicted uncertain-aware N-step return (NSR) to measure MDP similarity, ii) proposing a hybrid transfer approach (consisting of instance transfer and strategy transfer) {for selective transfer and avoidance of negative transfer}.
+In this section, we {will} introduce SHTAA in detail.
+Two main ideas {are}: i) using predicted uncertain-aware NSR to measure MDP similarity, ii) proposing a hybrid transfer approach (consisting of instance transfer and strategy transfer) {for selective transfer and avoidance of negative transfer}.